 – Each year in March, an annual report outlining the progress of the thesis must be presented by the PhD Students.

 The duration of the doctoral program is 4 years.

-Extension requests must be submitted before the relevant deadline, signed by the director of the thesis (and co-director if applicable). they should be validated by the director of the program and the dean of the Doctoral School.
+Extension requests must be submitted before the relevant deadline, signed by the thesis director (and co-director if applicable).
+They should be validated by the program director and EDOC.